alicino/api-brasileirao/README.md

 `/brasileirao/vice/<team_name>`

 #### 6. By the Soccer team name - it returns Champion and Runner-up according to the name
-`/brasileira/time/<team_name>`
+`/brasileirao/time/<team_name>`

 **Note:**
 1. Search for the first name of the football team and without grammatical accent Ex: Vasco da Gama, type "Vasco" or "Gama".
-For "Sao Paulo", you can type only "Sao" or "Paulo".
+For "São Paulo", you can type only "Sao" (no accent), or just "Paulo".

 2. GET method only